Moo Goo Gai Pan

-With chicken and mushrooms stir-fried with a colorful assortment of vegetables, this is an easy stir-fry that you can put together in about fifteen minutes at home.
-Despite its relative simplicity, a few techniques can make the difference between a fresh, vibrant stir-fry with juicy chicken and crisp veggies and a soggy, bland mess, so here are all my secrets to making the best version of this classic stir-fry.
+Tender chicken breast and savory mushrooms get stir-fried with a colorful assortment of vegetables, and seasoned with Shaoxing wine and oyster sauce.
+It's an easy dish that you can put together in about fifteen minutes at home.
+Despite its relative simplicity, a few techniques can make the difference between a fresh, vibrant stir-fry with juicy chicken and crisp veggies, and a soggy, bland mess.
+Here are all my secrets to making the best version of this classic stir-fry.

 Table of contents